The Tale of Scrotie McBoogerballs: Plot

 Butters later writes his own book, The Poop That Took a Pee, which consists solely of simple descriptions of coprophilia juxtaposed with toilet humor.
 The four boys are convinced that the book will be a failure and publicly expose Butters as a fraud over the first book.
-Much to their annoyance, however, while readers are not as disgusted by the new book, they nonetheless perceive it as more profound and continue making their own interpretations.
-After finishing the book, one crazed reader crashes a taping of Keeping Up with the Kardashians and murders the entire Kardashian family in a mass shooting.
+Much to their annoyance, however, while readers are not as disgusted by the new book, they nonetheless perceive it as even more profound and continue making their own interpretations.
+After finishing the book, one crazed reader crashes a taping of Keeping Up with the Kardashians and kills the entire Kardashian family in a mass shooting.

 Both The Tale of Scrotie McBoogerballs and The Poop That Took a Pee are banned as a result, and Butters is devastated, mainly because he was a devoted fan of Kim Kardashian.
 Stan and Kyle suggest that rather than reading books and mindlessly interpreting them, people should simply watch television instead.
-Cartman also convinces Butters that he was responsible for Parker's death.
+Cartman also convinces Butters that he is responsible for Parker's death.
 Butters is initially shocked to learn this but then calms down, saying, "Oh well, at least she was ugly."